brooklynrail/brooklynrail-platform/content/events/2020/11/a-conversation-on-frank-auerbach.md

 deck: ""
 summary: Curator and art historian Catherine Lampert and writer and novelist Jim Lewis will join the Rail's publisher and artistic director Phong H. Bui for a conversation on Frank Auerbach.
-We'll conclude with a poetry reading.
+We'll conclude with a poetry reading from Alicia Ostriker.
 people:
   - person: catherine-lampert
     event_bio: >